 V. Application Review Information

-The Bureau will review all proposals for technical eligibility.
+V.1.
+Review Process: The Bureau will review all proposals for technical eligibility.
 Proposals will be deemed ineligible if they do not fully adhere to the guidelines stated herein and in the Solicitation Package.
-The program office, as well as the Public Diplomacy section overseas, where appropriate will review all proposals.
+All eligible proposals will be reviewed by the program office, as well as the Public Diplomacy section overseas, where appropriate.
 Eligible proposals will be subject to compliance with Federal and Bureau regulations and guidelines and forwarded to Bureau grant panels for advisory review.
 Proposals may also be reviewed by the Office of the Legal Adviser or by other Department elements.
 Final funding decisions are at the discretion of the Department of State's Assistant Secretary for Educational and Cultural Affairs.
-Final technical authority for assistance awards grants resides with the Bureau's Grants Officer.
+Final technical authority for grants resides with the Bureau's Grants Officer.

 Technically eligible applications will be competitively reviewed according to the criteria stated below.
 These criteria are not rank ordered and all carry equal weight in the proposal evaluation: